 Arc'teryx Proton AR Hoody Review

 The Arc'teryx Proton AR Hoody is a breathable and warm technical jacket.
-It earns a Top Pick for Winter Recreation for its unique performance balance that had us ice climbing, skiing, and running errands comfortably in the cold of weather.
+As such, it's best for winter recreation due to its unique performance balance that had us ice climbing, skiing, and running errands comfortably in the cold of weather.

 With 90-grams of Coreloft insulation running throughout the body and arms of this jacket, we were impressed with its ability to insulate.
 Like all models in this review, the insulation is hydrophobic, insulating when wet, and is quite lofty.
 With the ability to keep us warm in temperatures as low as zero degrees Fahrenheit (with a single base layer), our team quickly realized that this is a great winter insulated jacket.